 Myth 3: You Can't Get Life Insurance if You Have a Health Condition

 Fact: This is another pervasive life insurance myth.
 You may be able to get life insurance if you have a health issue, depending on the provider and health examination results, among other things.
 But these factors may also impact your premiums if you are granted a policy.
-For example, a nicotine user might pay three times the average nonsmoker's premium, according to Business Insider, because of the long-term health issues associated with smoking.
+For example, a nicotine user might pay close to four times the average nonsmoker's premium, according to Forbes Advisor, because of the long-term health issues associated with smoking.

 As part of the application process for a policy, insurance companies often conduct a medical exam.
 This exam typically includes blood work, an assessment of your health history and a few health tests — for example, checking your blood pressure, height, weight and pulse.
 The results will determine your policy amount and your monthly premium if you qualify, so being as healthy as possible could reduce the amount you pay monthly and increase your chances of getting more coverage at an affordable price.

 Myth 4: All You Need Is Life Insurance Through Your Employer